fivetran/dbt_mailchimp/README.md

 This package models Mailchimp data from Fivetran's data connector.
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1i8JjWRgP4bDcL-TYv5flABglA_aOBXxA_OF-j1hsDcM/edit#slide=id.g244d368397_0_1).

-The main focus of the package is to transform the 'recipient' and 'activity' tables into analytics ready and use that data to provide aggregate metrics about campaigns, automations, lists, members and segments.
+The main focus of the package is to transform the 'recipient' and 'activity' tables into analytics-ready models and use that data to provide aggregate metrics about campaigns, automations, lists, members and segments.

 ### Models